centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 ## **D**

-### **Demand** *
+### **Demand**
 _B2B/B2C_
-Demand is used with either “Allow backorders” or “Preorder” enabled, this will be the suggested amount to purchase from suppliers.
+Demand is used with either “Allow backorders” or “Preorder” enabled.
+Demand will show up in the Order View, Stock View, in the Supplier Module and in some reports.
+It tells you what you have not yet placed Purchase Order for, and what is the amount you have on open customer orders that are not Allocated.
+Demand in the Order overview will include what’s Linked towards Purchase Order, compared to the Stock View where Linked and Demand are separated.

 ### **Demand (stock)**
 The quantity of said product which is on order but not linked to a supplier order or allocated.
 All products in unshipped orders that are back ordered or on preorder.

 ### **Delivery window**
 _B2B_
 Delivery Window (also known as DelWin) is used to manage when products are expected to be delivered.
 Every B2B order in Centra must belong to one or many Delivery Windows.
 Products are available for sale once the Delivery Window they belong to has been activated.
-The Delivery Window normally corresponds with pars of “Order Type” logic in ERP systems.
+The Delivery Window normally corresponds with “Order Type” logic in ERP systems.
 Products in a Delivery Window have available  stock based on “Stock”, “Link”, “Stock/Link”, or “Preorder”.
-Depending on selected option the order will act differently in the way it allocates stock, links towards incoming supplier orders, or creates a demand.
+Depending on selected option the order will act differently in the way it Allocates Stock, Links towards incoming Supplier Orders, or creates a Demand.

 ### **Discount**
 _B2B/B2C_